Introduction

 This definition suggests that technology is in no way limited to the information age we live in today.
 Technology can be reduced to a very simple idea: applying knowledge to solve a problem in a new and easier way.

 This definition of technology helps us understand its role in the lives of early humans.
 Several technological developments permanently changed how the early hunters and gatherers lived.
-Let’s look at two of these developments:
+Let’s explore two of these developments:

 Outcomes of technology